jianshu93/Competitive_mapping/README.md

 ```
 conda install -c bioconda bwa freebayes samtools bedtools seqtk minimap2
 ```
-CoverM can be installed here:https://github.com/wwood/CoverM I contributed to v0.5.0 for CoverM on comparing bedtools -genomecov and samtools depth to coverm genome, see here: https://github.com/wwood/CoverM/releases/tag/v0.5.0
+CoverM can be installed here:https://github.com/wwood/CoverM I contributed to v0.5.0 for CoverM on comparing bedtools -genomecov and samtools depth to coverm genome, coverm does not take care of secondary alignemnts at the first place but both samtools and bedtools does.
+It was fixed in the v0.5.0.
+See here: https://github.com/wwood/CoverM/releases/tag/v0.5.0

 # Reference